StakeDAO/airdrop-app/app/public/meta/details.md

 Merkle airdrop two tokens.

 **Features**
-1. AirdropDuo data is uploaded as a csv or pulled from an online source
+1. Airdrop data is uploaded as a csv or pulled from an online source
 2. A merkle tree is generated and uploaded to ipfs
 3. A transaction is submitted, protected by `START_ROLE`, to the Airdrop Duo contract which includes the ipfs hash and merkle root
 4. Once accepted the tokens from that distribution are available to `award`.
 These tx can be submitted by either the recipient or a third party on their behalf.